-Another good way to get an idea of things to do in France is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in France.
+They work directly with local tour operators in France, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Of course, it is always worth checking Skyscanner to guarantee you’re getting the best deal.
 Both websites offer great flexible search options, allowing you to search the whole country of France to find the cheapest airport to fly into, and also see prices for a full month if you’re flexible on travel dates.

-Train and long-distance bus are the standard modes of transport for getting around the country.
-Buses are usually cheaper, but they are well-equipped with the usual modern conveniences that expect when travelling in Europe.
-Train travel, on the other hand, is the fastest way between two cities and the train stations are conveniently located right in the centre of town.
+Train and long-distance bus are the standard modes of transport for how to get around France.
+Buses are the more economical option, nevertheless, they are well-equipped with the usual modern conveniences that expect when travelling in Europe.
+Train travel, on the other hand, is the fastest way between two cities in France, and the train stations are conveniently located right in the center of town.

 Train travel in France

 France is a part of the Eurail network, which is a good choice if you plan to take multiple train journeys in a short period of time.
-Eurail offers both Multi-Country Passes and Single Country Passes.
-To read more about whether individual tickets or a Eurail makes sense for your type of trip, read our Travel Europe by Train guide.
+If you plan on doing lots of train travel in a short amount of time, a Rail Pass from Eurail might be the right choice for you.

 The French rail network is run by SNCF and the network is extensive and very efficient.
 You will find connections not just in France but also to major cities in other European countries.
 SNCF operates normal trains as well as TGVs, high-speed trains which reach 300km/h.